ngs-doo/revenj/tutorials/revenj-tutorial-setup.md

 ![Start http as external application](pictures/start-external.png)

-The last thing we need to change the config file; point it to our lib folder and adjust the connection string:
+The last thing we need to do is to change the config file; point it to our lib folder and adjust the connection string:

 ![Configure app config](pictures/configure-config.png)